 5. Scale

-As the new features add up, you will begin to see changes in the outlook of your system.
-The scale of modernization will grow, but this must happen in accordance with the pre-defined plan.
+As the new features add up, you will begin to see changes in your system’s outlook.
+The scale of modernization will grow, but this must happen in accordance with the predefined plan.
 You can implement the new features on a small scale, in one of your facilities or departments.
 Upon observing the results and evaluating the efficiency of the changes, you can scale the modernization up to all of your departments and facilities to increase their efficiency as well.

 Our engineering excellence experts will map out the modernization strategy to make sure all the changes occur in the right order.
 A structured approach to legacy modernization software will decrease the discomfort for your teams and produce gradual and effective changes for your infrastructure.